keefm6776/ij-artefact-sales-site/README.md

 6. SECRET_KEY
 7. AWS_ACCESS_KEY_ID       -   For S3 Bucket
 8. AWS_SECRET_ACCESS_KEY   -   For S3 Bucket

+Also in Heroku I have set up the deployment method o be done via GitHub, and enabled automtic deployments when a new version is pushed to the master branch.
+However deployment will not go ahead until the Travis-CI tests have passed.

 I have also a local copy of these in a file called env.py, which is not being committed to Git/Github that allows me to run my project locally.